Safety engineering: Analysis techniques

 Analysis techniques can be split into two categories: qualitative and quantitative methods.
 Both approaches share the goal of finding causal dependencies between a hazard on system level and failures of individual components.
 Qualitative approaches focus on the question "What must go wrong, such that a system hazard may occur?", while quantitative methods aim at providing estimations about probabilities, rates and/or severity of consequences.

 The complexity of the technical systems such as Improvements of Design and Materials, Planned Inspections, Fool-proof design, and Backup Redundancy decreases risk and increases the cost.
 The risk can be decreased to ALARA (as low as reasonably achievable) or ALAPA (as low as practically achievable) levels.

 Traditionally, safety analysis techniques rely solely on skill and expertise of the safety engineer.
-In the last decade model-based approaches, like STPA, have become prominent.
+In the last decade model-based approaches, like STPA (Systems Theoretic Process Analysis), have become prominent.
 In contrast to traditional methods, model-based techniques try to derive relationships between causes and consequences from some sort of model of the system.

 Traditional methods for safety analysis

-The two most common fault modeling techniques are called failure mode and effects analysis and fault tree analysis.
+The two most common fault modeling techniques are called failure mode and effects analysis (FMEA) and fault tree analysis (FTA).
 These techniques are just ways of finding problems and of making plans to cope with failures, as in probabilistic risk assessment.
 One of the earliest complete studies using this technique on a commercial nuclear plant was the WASH-1400 study, also known as the Reactor Safety Study or the Rasmussen Report.

 Failure modes and effects analysis

 Failure Mode and Effects Analysis (FMEA) is a bottom-up, inductive analytical method which may be performed at either the functional or piece-part level.
 For functional FMEA, failure modes are identified for each function in a system or equipment item, usually with the help of a functional block diagram.
 For piece-part FMEA, failure modes are identified for each piece-part component (such as a valve, connector, resistor, or diode).
 The effects of the failure mode are described, and assigned a probability based on the failure rate and failure mode ratio of the function or component.
 This quantization is difficult for software ---a bug exists or not, and the failure models used for hardware components do not apply.
 Temperature and age and manufacturing variability affect a resistor; they do not affect software.

 Failure modes with identical effects can be combined and summarized in a Failure Mode Effects Summary.
-When combined with criticality analysis, FMEA is known as Failure Mode, Effects, and Criticality Analysis or FMECA, pronounced "fuh-MEE-kuh".
+When combined with criticality analysis, FMEA is known as Failure Mode, Effects, and Criticality Analysis or FMECA.